Logical Characterizations of GNNs with Mean Aggregation: Abstract

 \section{Abstract}

-We study the expressive power of graph neural networks (GNNs) with mean as the aggregation function.
-In the non-uniform setting, we show that such GNNs have exactly the same expressive power as ratio modal logic, which has modal operators expressing that at least a certain ratio of the successors of a vertex satisfies a specified property.
-The non-uniform expressive power of mean GNNs is thus higher than that of GNNs with max aggregation, but lower than for sum aggregation--the latter are characterized by modal logic and graded modal logic, respectively.
-In the uniform setting, we show that the expressive power relative to MSO is exactly that of alternation-free modal logic, under the natural assumptions that combination functions are continuous and classification functions are thresholds.
-This implies that, relative to MSO and in the uniform setting, mean GNNs are strictly less expressive than sum GNNs and max GNNs.
-When any of the assumptions is dropped, the expressive power increases.
+We study the expressive power of graph neural networks (GNNs) with mean as the aggregation function, with the following results.
+In the non-uniform setting, such GNNs have exactly the same expressive power as ratio modal logic, which has modal operators expressing that at least a certain ratio of the successors of a vertex satisfies a specified property.
+In the uniform setting, the expressive power relative to MSO is exactly that of modal logic, and thus identical to the (absolute) expressive power of GNNs with max aggregation.
+The proof, however, depends on constructions that are not satisfactory from a practical perspective.
+This leads us to making the natural assumptions that combination functions are continuous and classification functions are thresholds.
+The resulting class of GNNs with mean aggregation turns out to be much less expressive: relative to MSO and in the uniform setting, it has the same expressive power as alternation-free modal logic.
+This is in contrast to the expressive power of GNNs with max and sum aggregation, which is not affected by these assumptions.